 - 1. The AAAL Annual Conference is committed to welcoming and supporting members with family responsibilities.
 The following guidelines will help ensure that we are able to do so while also ensuring the safety of children attending the conference. - 2.
 Everyone who attends must be registered and have a badge.
 Badges for children of registered attendees and their caretakers are free.
 For the purposes of this policy, "children" are defined as birth children, stepchildren, adopted children, and dependents.
 It is requested that children be registered in advance in conjunction with their parent(s).
 However, child registration is available onsite at the registration desk. - 3.
 Children under 14 years of age must be accompanied by an adult guardian at all times.
 Guardians are asked to help maintain a professional exhibition environment. - 4.
 For their own safety, children under 18 are not allowed in the exhibition area during exhibition move-in and move-out.
 In addition, AAAL is committed to providing a space for lactation needs.
-Please note that AAAL, nor the hotel, will be providing childcare during the conference. - G. Allowable expenses at the Annual Conference can be found in the Standing Rule titled Reimbursable Expenses.
-The Conference Chair should explain maximum reimbursable expenses when recruiting participants. - H. Indigenous Language Scholarship Support Fund - 1.
-Purpose: This fund will be used to provide support for Indigenous language scholars presentation and participation in the AAAL annual conference.
-It will facilitate presentation of papers, posters and roundtables on Indigenous languages.
-The funding is intended for scholars presenting on Indigenous languages who have very limited or no access to funding.
-Priority will be given to community-based language experts. - 2.
-A maximum of \$5,000 per year will be budgeted to support these scholars. - a) Members receive a conference registration waiver; non-members may receive a conference registration waiver only, or a one-year membership plus a conference registration waiver, whichever is the lowest amount. - b) Up to \$500 per person may be granted for travel support. - c) Grantees must adhere to AAAL reimbursement policies and procedures, submitting receipts for expenses up to the allotted amount. - 3.
-Review Committee: - a) Chair: Second Vice President (Associate Conference Chair) - b) Treasurer
+Please note that AAAL, nor the hotel, will be providing childcare during the conference. - H. Allowable expenses at the Annual Conference can be found in the Standing Rule titled Reimbursable Expenses.
+The Conference Chair should explain maximum reimbursable expenses when recruiting participants. - I. Indigenous Language Scholarship Support Fund - 1.
+Purpose: This fund is used to strengthen Indigenous language research by increasing involvement of Indigenous language researchers during the AAAL annual conference.
+A maximum of \$5,000 per year is budgeted in the form of travel awards of \$500 to present papers, posters and roundtables, or individual papers in a colloquium.
+The conference chair determines the use of the fund to ensure multi-year sustainable support.
+For travel awards, applicants should self-identify as Indigenous or demonstrate that they have collaborated with Indigenous people or community to conduct their research. - 2.
+A maximum of \$5,000 per year will be budgeted to support these scholars. - a.
+Members receive a conference registration waiver; non-members may receive a conference registration waiver only, or a one-year membership plus a conference registration waiver, whichever is the lowest amount. - b.
+Up to \$500 per person may be granted for travel support. - c.
+Grantees must adhere to AAAL reimbursement policies and procedures, submitting receipts for expenses up to the allotted amount.

+3. Review Committee: